hikalkan/presentations/2024-07-17 WeAreDevelopers Berlin/live-coding.md

   visible: abp.auth.isGranted('BookStore.Books.Delete'),
   ````

+* Test the application UI.
+Remove permissions, try to delete a book from console, etc.

 ## Audit Logging

 * See `[AbpAuditLogs]` and `[AbpAuditLogActions]` tables to show that ABP saves all the actions.